Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

    :align: center
    :target: ../../_images/Bricklets/ambient_light_with_master_big.jpg

-Additionally connect a circuit to the Bricklet as displayed in the following image:
+If you like you can connect a circuit to the Bricklet like the one displayed in the following image.
+If you not connt

 .. image:: /Images/Bricks/Servo_Brick/servo_brick_test.jpg
    :scale: 100 %